kennywall/import-test/_posts/2011-02-08-instagram-launches-api.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/instagram.PNG
 ---
-{% include JB/setup %}<p>The mobile photo sharing site Instagram officially launched an API this evening.
+{% include JB/setup %}The mobile photo sharing site Instagram officially launched an API this evening.
 This comes just under a month after the company asked developers to stop using a rogue API that was reverse engineered by an outside developer.
 Instagram is accepting signups for access to their new API at: